Guuzzeji/CSCI-367-Group-Project/db/db-populate/README.md

-# Database Population Writer & Creator
+# Database Data Writer & Creator

 ## Overview
 The purpose of this tool is to create a database in CSV format by fetching data from the Jikan API (https://jikan.moe/).
 The resulting CSV files contain comprehensive information about manga, including titles, authors, demographics, genres, themes, reviews, and more.